What Are the Safest Non-Stick Pans?

 Is There Safe Non-Stick Cookware?

-In response to growing customer demand, manufacturers started to produce non-stick cookware using safer and more environmentally friendly materials.
-Nowadays, there is a wide range of non-stick pans on the market that are advertised as safe for preparing and cooking food.
-The new lines of non-stick cookware include ceramic-coated, titanium-reinforced, and diamond-coated cookware.
-The popularity of enamel-coated pans has also been growing in the last decade.
+In response to growing customer demand, manufacturers began producing nonstick cookware using safer and more environmentally friendly materials.
+There is a wide range of non-stick pans on the market today that are advertised as safe for food preparation and cooking.
+New nonstick cookware lines include ceramic-coated, titanium-reinforced, and diamond-coated cookware.
+The popularity of enameled pans has also increased over the last decade.

 1. Ceramic Non-Stick Pans

-The most convenient feature of ceramic cookware is its non-stick surface that allows for convenient cooking and easy release of cooked foods.
+The most convenient feature of ceramic cookware is its non-stick surface which allows for convenient cooking and easy release of cooked foods.
 Additional benefits are:

 1. Ceramic-coated cookware can be used on nearly all types of heat sources

-2. It can go from the refrigerator or freezer, to the stove, and to the dining table.
+2. It can go from the refrigerator or freezer to the stove and the dining table.

 3. Ceramic pots and pans can be cleaned easily and quickly.

-4. Ceramic cookware has an attractive appearance and comes in different shapes and sizes and in a wide range of beautiful colors.
+4. Ceramic cookware is attractive and comes in a wide range of beautiful colors.

-Make sure to use only wooden, bamboo, or silicone utensils as metal utensils can leave scratches and damage the ceramic coating.
+Be sure to only use utensils made of wood, bamboo, or silicone as metal utensils can leave scratches and damage the ceramic coating.

 Popular Brands include GreenPan, Calphalon, Bialetti, Xtrema (pure ceramic), and Ozeri.